MrKiplin/learn-typescript/README.md

 ## Using the Repository

 This repository has been designed for intermediate developers who would like to become more familiar with TypeScript.
-Simply fork/clone to your local machine then navigate to the folder of your chosen task and run the tests `yarn test`.
+Simply fork/clone to your local machine then navigate to the folder of your chosen task.
+Run the tests `yarn test`.
 All tests will fail in their initial state.
 Your objective is to write code that makes all the tests pass.
+As we progress through the tasks, we will also look at writing our own tests using [Jest](https://jestjs.io/).

 Happy hacking :)